DockerSecurityPlayground/DSP/Readme.md

 -  Graphic Editor of docker-compose
 -  Docker Image and Dockerfile Management
 -  GIT Integration
--  DSP Repository with a set of network sescurity scenarios
+-  DSP Repository with a set of network security scenarios

+## Official Repository
+[DSP_Projects](https://github.com/giper45/DSP_Projects.git) contains official DSP labs.
+Contribute to DSP by creating new DSP Labs

 ## How can I **share my labs with the world** ?